halasadi/halasadi.github.io/_pages/resume/index.md

 **Statistical Geneticist at <a href="https://www.adaptivebiotech.com" title="ab">Adaptive Biotechnologies</a>** (Jun-Aug 2017, Jul 2018 - now)

 I analyze and build statistical models of immunological data.
- - Showed that T-cells can be matched to which antigens they bind using a machine learning algorithm (Random Forests).
+ - First showed that T-cells can be matched to which antigens they bind using a machine learning algorithm (Random Forests).
 This project was used for prelimary evidence to support the <a href="https://www.adaptivebiotech.com/tcr-antigen-map" title="ab">Antigen Map Project</a>.
- - Currently working with Microsoft to develop a statistical pipeline for processing data for the Antigen Map Project.
+ - Developing novel machine learning algorithms for processing immnosequencing data.

 # Publications